Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: Data

 \subsection{Diagnosis variables \& abortions}

 We define individual measures for mental health and abortions using ICD-10 diagnosis codes.
-Chapter five of the ICD-10 catalog comprises codes that are used to diagnose mental and behavioral disorders.
-The chapter is divided into 11 sub-chapters which classify diagnoses into forms of organic mental disorders, schizophrenia, affective, somatoform disorders, behavioral or developmental mental disorders.
-Our main outcome of interest is the diagnosis of mental health conditions which we define using the codes F30-F39.
-These cover affective mood disorders (AMD), which is the most common psychiatric diagnosis in young adults.
-Besides depression, these codes also cover diagnoses of manic episodes, bipolar affective disorders, and persistent mood disorders.
+Chapter 5 of the ICD-10 catalog comprises diagnosis codes for mental and behavioral disorders.
+The chapter is divided into 11 sub-chapters that classify diagnoses into, e.g., organic mental disorders, schizophrenia, affective, somatoform disorders, behavioral or developmental mental disorders.
+Our main outcome of interest is the diagnosis of mental health conditions defined by codes F30--F39 for mood disorders.
+These are the most common psychiatric diagnoses in young adults and include depression and manic episodes, bipolar affective disorders, and persistent mood disorders.
+Mood disorders, including their sub-categories and drugs prescribed against these conditions, have frequently been used in the medical literature to classify mental health conditions \citep[see, for instance,][]{steinberg2008abortion,biggs2017women,biggs2020perceived}.

-Figure \ref{fig_des}(a) shows the incidence of mental health diagnoses according to our definition per 1,000 women by age and birth cohort.
-Diagnoses on mental health issues are relatively low at age 16 with about 2-4 diagnoses per 1,000 women from these birth cohorts.
-From age 17 the numbers steadily increase to about 30 diagnoses in 1,000 women at age 23.
-Trends are similar across the three birth cohorts.
+Figure \ref{fig_des}(a) shows the incidence of our mental health diagnoses per 1,000 women by age and birth cohort.
+Diagnoses are relatively low at age 16, with about 2-4 diagnoses per 1,000 women in these birth cohorts.
+From age 17, the numbers steadily increase to about 30 diagnoses in 1,000 women at age 23.
+Trends are similar across the three cohorts.

-In the subsequent analysis, we define mental health problems as an absorbing state (cumulative): once a woman is diagnosed with a mental health condition, she is classified as ill for the remaining observation period.
-The definition is motivated by the medical literature which as shown that an episode of mood disorder, e.g. a depressive or manic episode, can last between a few months and up to several years \citep{eatonprev}.
-While short-term recovery rates among adolescents are high, recurrence rates start to increase after 1-2 years, leading to recurrence rates of more than 50\% in the longer run (e.g. after six years, see for instance \citet{curry2011recovery}).
+In the subsequent analysis, we define mental health problems as an absorbing state (cumulative): once a woman is diagnosed with a mental disorder, she is classified as ill for the remaining observation period.
+This is motivated by the medical literature, which has shown that an episode of mood disorder, e.g., a depressive episode, among adolescents can last between a few months and several years \citep{eatonprev}.
+While short-term recovery rates are high, recurrence rates increase after 1--2 years, up to more than 50\% in the long run \citep[see, e.g.,][]{curry2011recovery}.